Building Expense Tracker iOS App with Core Data & SwiftUI

 In this tutorial, we are going to build an expense tracker iOS app using Core Data and SwiftUI.
 Here are the main features of the app:

-• Display the dashboard of total expense sum for all and each category.
+dashboardof total expense sum for all and each category. - Display distribution of each category using a

 Before you begin, you can download and play around with the app from the completed project GitHub